mojumi-alt/rotee/README.md

     rotee -o output.log -n 5 # Keep 5 most recent logfiles

 ## Limit max logfile age
 This can be used together with max files parameter.
+The file modification time (mtime) is used to determine the age of the file.

     rotee -o output.log -d 30 # Delete all logfiles older than 30 days